Vulto/fuzzy-vim/README.md

 # fuzzy-vim
 Plugin for quickly open files using your prefered fuzzy search in neovim

-## install
+## Install
-Download fuzzy-vim.lua to you lua folder
+Download fuzzy-vim.lua to your lua folder

 And bind these shortcuts to start using